 The first step you can take is to learn about the state of your Agni.
 There are four categories: Sama (balanced), Manda (slow), Tikshna (hot), and Vishama (variable).
 Your Agni could have one or more states depending on your digestive experience and history.

-Learn more about the digestive types and take a quick quiz to help understand yours when you sign up to watch my webinar Agni: Master Your Digestion.
+Learn more about the digestive types, the type of Ama they make, and take a quick quiz to help understand your type when you sign up to watch my webinar Agni: Master Your Digestion.

 Watch Agni: Master Your Digestion Webinar